 Guacamole is not a new thing.
 It has been made in various ways over the years.
 It can be found in restaurants and even pre-made in the grocery store.
 This classic dip is at everything from football tailgates and summer BBQs to even the simple taco Tuesday!

 This simple guacamole recipe, though, is all about the fresh ingredients.
 If you haven't looked at the ingredient label on the back of pre-made guacamole, I think it's time.
 Did you know that often these items contain grains?
 It's true.
 Many pre-made guacamoles you can buy at the store include vinegar, usually as a preservative.
 Vinegar, as you may or may not know, is often grain-derived.
 There are even some guacamole dips on the market that contain wheat.
 I'm looking at you, Ortega Guacamole Dip!

-Next time you are hosting a get-together, don't reach for the store-bought version that contains ingredients you are working hard to avoid and instead make this simple classic guacamole recipe yourself.
-I promise it's effortless, and it tastes a LOT better than the store-bought kind anyways!
+Next time you are hosting a get-together, don't reach for the store-bought version that contains ingredients you are working hard to avoid, and instead, make this simple classic guacamole recipe yourself.
+I promise it's effortless, and it tastes a LOT better than the store-bought kind anyway!